Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

-In each model, we see a clear sharp threshold between (quasi)periodic and quantum chaotic dynamics at the same step size for all physical signatures.
-Beyond the threshold, however, we also observe clear localised regions, as seen in Fig.~\ref{Fig:2_colorPlots}, where the quantum chaotic dynamics are partially or strongly interrupted, which we call “stable islands”.
-These islands are localised at resonant step sizes where the digitisation matches a certain periodicity in the system dynamics, and are more or less pronounced depending on the strength of the underlying symmetries in both the system Hilbert space and the specific choice of Trotterisation recipe.
-For example, very strong stable islands are observed in the Heisenberg model at step sizes where the two-body exchange interactions \emph{freeze out}: that is, for our model parameters, at every $\tau_{\text{stable}} = 0.5\,n$~$(2\pi g^{-1})$ for integer $n$, where $U_{xy}(\tau_{\text{stable}}) = \mathbb{1}$.
-This effect is much less prominent in the simulation fidelity, because the digitisation-induced regular dynamical behaviour does not generally match the underlying, non-digitised target dynamics.
-We will explore these effects in more detail in future work.
+In each model, beyond the stability threshold, we also observe clear quasiperiodic regions, as seen in Fig.~\ref{Fig:3_FullDynamicsAndFT} (and in Appendix Figs.~\ref{AppFig:10_OtherDynamicalSignatures} and~\ref{AppFig:13_IsingPhaseSpacePortraits}), where the quantum chaotic dynamics are partially or strongly interrupted.
+These stable regions arise as a form of Trotterised digital aliasing.
+Specifically, they are localised at step sizes where the Trotterisation (sampling) frequency is sufficiently close to some underlying frequency in the Trotterised dynamics, which then effectively freezes its contribution to the Trotterised evolution.
+For example, in our Trotterised Heisenberg model, we observe revivals of stability at step sizes which synchronise with the dynamics of the two-body exchange couplings: that is, for our model parameters, at $\tau_{\text{stable}} = 0.5\,n$~$(2\pi g^{-1})$ for integer $n$, where $U_{xy}(\tau_{\text{stable}}) = \rm{diag}\left(\lambda_1, \ldots, \lambda_\mathcal{D} \right)$, with $|\lambda_j|^2=1$.
+The revivals therefore also depend explicitly on the Trotterisation recipe and product formula.
+The more components frozen by this sampling resonance, the stronger this effect.
+Because of its high parameter symmetry and simple constituent gates, our Trotterised Heisenberg model exhibits very strong revivals in comparison with those of the A2A-Ising and Dicke models.
+The revivals are observed much less prominently in simulation fidelity, however, because the digitisation-induced stable behaviour does not generally match the underlying, non-digitised target dynamics.